gameraccoon/binomial-calculator/README.md

 In about 5% of cases, 9 successes will be acheived in 14.5 minutes or more
 ```

-### Print a graph visualizing groups of players found at least specific amount of maps in chests, if a player opens 2 new chests on average and probability of finding a map in a chest is 0.45
+### Plot a graph visualizing groups of players found at least specific amount of maps in chests, distributed by time, if a player opens 2 new chests per minute and probability of finding a map in a chest is 0.45

 ```
 python plot_binomial.py --single_success_probability 0.45 --max_successes 9 --cap_at_max --trials_per_time_unit 2.0 --time_units minutes  --max_trials_or_time 20 --graph_type area